Masum-Reza2/Alpha-Event-Manager/README.md

 - There is a nice authentication system, User can create account in this website.
 - Without login user can look after the home page and beauty of the site.
-- To deep dive into the website user have to log in first, elese user will be redirected to the login page.
+- To deep dive into the website user have to log in first, else user will be redirected to the login page.
 - User can toggle between login and register page very easily.
 - While login and registration if user give invalid information then the system will catch him/her and give a sweet error.
 - There are some private routes that prevent unauthenticated users from loitering.
-- User can see the menu items of the and cooperate with it before booking.
+- User can see the menu items of the woner and cooperate with it before booking.
-- After login, logout and if user got any error then he/she will be notified with react hot toast.
+- After login, logout, registration and any error occurrence user will be notified with react hot toast.

 <div align="center">
   <img height="60" src="https://edurev.gumlet.io/AllImages/original/ApplicationImages/CourseImages/944e5d47-8c55-4a89-91e5-22ab5f2798fc_CI.png">